Sharma-Mayank15/Personal-knowledge-base-ai/README.md

 ### 📚 Problem

-In the age of digital overload, we save everything — PDFs, notes, bookmarks — but finding useful info when we actually need it?
+In the age of digital overload, we save everything — PDFs, notes, bookmarks — but finding useful info when we need it?
 Painful.

 ---